jamdominguez/JavaScript---ES6-Introduction/README.md

 - Classes, modules, array and object manipulation

 ## Tools
 - Node: Install or use portable version setting Node path into "path" environment variable.
-With node we can use node package manager (npm) to installa dependencies.
+With node we can use node package manager (npm) to install dependencies.
   ``` command
   node -v    .....
 To show the Node version
   npm -v     .....
 To show the Node version